Introduction

 HIV (Human Immunodeficiency Virus)

-HIV is transmitted from one person to another through intimate contact with vaginal secretions, breast milk, semen and blood from an infected person.
-This is passed through organ transplant from infected person, unprotected sex with HIV infected person, during birth and breastfeeding by mothers with HIV, Blood products containing HIV during blood transfusion.
+HIV is transmitted from one person to another through intimate contact with vaginal secretions, breast milk, semen, and blood from an infected person.
+This is passed through organ transplant from infected person, unprotected sex with HIV infected person, during birth and breastfeeding by mothers with HIV, and Blood products containing HIV during blood transfusion.

-After this transmission, HIV infects helper T cells destroying them thus suppressing the immune system of the body.
-Thus HIV causes acquired immune deficiency syndrome (AIDS).
-The weakening of the immune system increases the chances of a person getting other several types of cancer especially cancer caused by HHV-8 and HPV.
-The immune system also helps to fight and kill newly formed cancer cells, the weakening of the immune system will therefore increase high risks of one getting cancer.
-Kaposi Saroma, invasive cervical cancer, non – Hodgkin lymphoma, central nervous system lymphoma is among the cancers found in HIV infected person.5 This statistics shows that HIV infected person have higher risk of acquiring the viral cancer than a healthy person.
+The immune system also helps to fight and kill newly formed cancer cells, the weakening of the immune system will therefore increase high risk of one getting cancer.
+Kaposi Saroma, invasive cervical cancer, non–Hodgkin lymphoma, central nervous system lymphoma are among the cancers found in HIV-infected persons.
+These statistics show that HIV-infected person have higher risk of acquiring the viral cancer than a healthy person.
 Therefore a weak immune system mostly allows new cancer to survive long enough to begin forming tumors.

 References